Zenika/feedzback/docs-source/docs/business-cases/give-spontaneous-feedback.md

   // --------------------------------------
   // In reality, the contents are encrypted
+  context: 'Working together...', // optional
-  positive: 'You did great...',
+  positive: 'You did great...', // required
-  negative: 'Youd should improve...',
+  negative: 'Youd should improve...', // required
-  comment: 'See you...',
+  comment: 'See you...', // optional
   // --------------------------------------

   message: '',